Last updated on January 31st, 2019

 A trademark is an image, logo, design, slogan, phrase, etc. that credits you as the source of a good or service and helps you set yourself apart from your competition.
 Trademarks are tools which can help you create and protect your brand.

 A registered trademark is a great tool for businesses that plan to expand.
 It offers protection in areas outside of your original geographical location and protections in e-commerce.
 You also gain the ability to bring legal action in cases of infringement in both state and federal court.

 With the increased protections comes a longer application and up-keep process.
 You have to apply for a registered trademark and continually update information with the USPTO so that your mark does not become abandoned.
-You can check the status of your mark using the Trademark Status and Document Retrieval (TSDR).

 How to Register a Trademark

 You can register a trademark online with the USPTO using the Trademark Electronic Application System (TEAS).
 There are a few different kinds of registration forms including the TEAS Plus form, the TEAS Reduced Fee form, and the Teas Regular form.

 The TEAS Plus form has the highest approval rate with the USPTO.
 When you register using the TEAS Plus form, your good or services must fall under a list already approved by the USPTO.

 The TEAS Reduced Fee form has a different set of requirements and does not require the applicant to choose an identification of goods or services from the Trademark ID manual.
 Both this form and the Plus come at a reduced rate.